 - Publishing from a PIM is easy.
 Print or web, catalog or brochure, data export to a distributor’s ecommerce portal—a PIM allows you to configure and feed product information from the data repository to an eCommerce storefront as well as publish to print or electronic catalogs.
 An ERP system cannot.
 This flexibility enables the manufacturer to target messages to specific audiences with exceptional efficiency and to archive publications for updates and reuse.

-- A PIM “talks” to outside systems (SAP, Oracle, other ERPs, mainframes, sales data, price files, asset libraries, Excel, other marketing systems, etc.) and integrates data from these sources to provide real-time analytics and reports.
+- A PIM for manufacturing “talks” to outside systems (SAP, Oracle, other ERPs, mainframes, sales data, price files, asset libraries, Excel, other marketing systems, etc.) and integrates data from these sources to provide real-time analytics and reports.
 This gives the manufacturer a clear picture of customer behaviors and other factors affecting business performance.
 Instead of wasting time compiling data, the manufacturer can evaluate the information from the PIM’s reporting functionality—achieving a 360° view of their products—and make better decisions faster.

-A robust PIM solution is flexible, scalable, configurable and easily deployed and used.
+A robust Manufacturing PIM is flexible, scalable, configurable and easily deployed and used.
 For these reasons, it’s essential to any digital transformation initiative.
 If you are looking to take control of your product information journey, we recommend the following steps to ensure a thorough PIM evaluation – check out our infographic: Choosing a PIM: What to Watch for.